Ordering Information

 The percentage increase or decrease that is expected in sales for this part.
 The maximum is 999 and minimum is -99.

-The effectual percentage will be applied to the sales history before the stock order is calculated.
+The effectual percentage is applied to the sales history before the stock order is calculated.
 Effectual percentage is only allowed for order formula codes that use sales history in their calculations.

-Number of Months Indicates the month (01 - 12) when the effectual percentage will no longer be applied.
-If this field is left blank, the effectual percentage will always be applied until the percentage is reset to 0.
-If a value is entered, the effectual percentage will be applied up until the first stock order in the month specified.
+Number of Months Indicates the month (01 - 12) when the effectual percentage is no longer applied.
+If this field is left blank, the effectual percentage is always applied until the percentage is reset to 0.
+If a value is entered, the effectual percentage is applied up until the first stock order in the month specified.

 Inventory The quantity of parts currently in inventory.